Factbox: California gig worker fight mirrored in other states, countries

 Drivers and delivery workers across the country have filed lawsuits in at least a dozen U.S. states alleging they are misclassified and entitled to more substantial benefits, including unemployment insurance.

-Reporting by Tina Bellon in New York; editing by Peter Henderson and Cynthia Osterman
+Reporting by Tina Bellon in New York; Editing by Peter Henderson, Cynthia Osterman and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.